-It sounds obvious, but I’m always surprised by how little people know about Plug and Play and the job they are applying to.
-I’ve blogged on the topic before, but considering you’ll spend more time at work than doing anything else, I think it’s pretty important to find out exactly what you’ll be doing and what the environment is like.
+It sounds obvious, but I’m always surprised by how little people know about Plug & Play and the job they are applying to.
+I’ve blogged on preparing for an interview before, but considering you’ll spend more time at work than doing anything else, I think it’s pretty important to find out exactly what you’ll be doing and what the environment is like.
 The first stage of our interview process is a telephone interview, which will give you the chance to hear more about the company and the position and ask any initial questions.
 When preparing for your face to face interview, it’s a good idea to reflect on the telephone interview and think about things you don’t yet have answers to:

 - What’s the commercial direction of the company?

 - What’s the working environment like?